RyanCube/ryancube.github.io/index.md

 ---

 ### Surface-Operated Resin Liner Retrieval System
-Designed and prototyped a tool that eliminates confined-space entry and radiation exposure while speeding up resin liner retrieval.
+Designed and prototyped a tool that eliminates confined-space entry and radiation exposure while accerarating resin liner retrieval.
+Awarded **3rd place** in the Mechanical Engineering capstone project.

-**Mechanical Engineering Capstone · Sponsored by Ontario Power Generation · 3rd Place Overall**

 [→ Read More](./projects/capstone)